Birational geometry of foliations associated to simple derivations: Polynomial symmetries of foliations associated to simple derivations

-At last, note that the foliations we have constructed in the proof of Proposition~$\ref{pullbackfol}$ do not have minimal degree in their birational classes, due to the fact that the automorphism $P_{\tau}$ has positive degree.
+At last, note that the foliations that we have constructed in the proof of Proposition~$\ref{pullbackfol}$ do not have minimal degree in their birational classes, due to the fact that the automorphism $P_{\tau}$ has degree greater that one.
 In other terms, such foliations are not \emph{primitive} in the sense of \cite{CD}.
 On the other side, the foliation of Example~$\ref{Cerveauex}$ is primitive but the exhibited automorphism is linear.